FreeRTOS/FreeRTOS-Plus-TCP/GettingStarted_4.0.0-rc2.md

    - Existing API: vApplicationIPNetworkEventHook
    - New API: vApplicationIPNetworkEventHook_Multi
       - New argument “struct xNetworkInterface * pxNetworkInterface” added.
-      - ipconfigIPv4_BACKWARD_COMPATIBLE flag is used to differentiate between old API and new API.

 Change 6:

    - Existing API: xApplicationDHCPHook
    - New API: xApplicationDHCPHook_Multi
       - New argument "struct xNetworkEndPoint * pxEndPoint" added.
-      - ipconfigIPv4_BACKWARD_COMPATIBLE flag is used to differentiate between old API and new API.

 Change 7:

    - Existing API: xApplicationDNSQueryHook
    - New API: xApplicationDNSQueryHook_Multi
       - New argument "struct xNetworkEndPoint * pxEndPoint" added.
-      - ipconfigIPv4_BACKWARD_COMPATIBLE flag is used to differentiate between old API and new API.

 **NOTE** : We are NOT considering the APIs changes in FreeRTOS_IP_Private.h for backward compatibility as those are not part of published interface.